WaffleInvoice Blog

 The Bottom Line

-The right tool for most cleaning businesses combines flexible scheduling, reliable auto-charge with retry logic, a customer portal, and a price tag that does not eat your margin.
-WaffleInvoice Pro hits that profile at $19/month with a real free plan you can test the rest of the product on first.
+If you run a cleaning business with any real number of repeat customers, recurring invoice software is about the highest-leverage tool you can buy.
+It hands you hours back every month, pulls cash in faster, and deletes the most mind-numbing slice of your admin.
+What you want is flexible scheduling, dependable auto-charge with retry logic, a customer portal, and a price that does not chew up your margin.
+WaffleInvoice Pro fits that shape at $19/month, with a real free plan you can test the rest of the product on first.

 Related reads: Recurring Invoice Guide · Janitorial Billing at Scale · WaffleInvoice for Cleaning Services · Recurring Invoice Software